 VAT Glossary

-Find definitions of the main terms related to VAT.
+Find definitions of the main terms related to VAT in the UK.

 VAT Base